Italian irredentism in Istria: Italian irredentism

-Many Italians in Istria supported the Italian Risorgimento and, because of this, the Austrians saw the Italians as enemies and favored the Slavic communities of Istria.
+Many Italians in Istria supported the Italian Risorgimento and, because of this, the Austrian authorities began to view the Italians as enemies and began to favour the Slavic communities of Istria.
 During the meeting of the Council of Ministers of 12 November 1866, Emperor Franz Joseph I of Austria outlined a wide-ranging project aimed at the Germanisation or Slavicisation of the areas of the empire with an Italian presence:

 His Majesty expressed the precise order that action be taken decisively against the influence of the Italian elements still present in some regions of the Crown and, appropriately occupying the posts of public, judicial, masters employees as well as with the influence of the press, work in South Tyrol, Dalmatia and Littoral for the Germanization and Slavization of these territories according to the circumstances, with energy and without any regard.
 His Majesty calls the central offices to the strong duty to proceed in this way to what has been established.